Baby Separation Anxiety at Night : 5 Gentle Fixes

 Choosing a transitional object can be :

-- A special blanket (for toddlers 12 months plus).
+• A special blanket (for toddlers 12 months and up).

-- Stuffier with securely attached features (for older babies).
+• Stiffer with features that are securely attached (for older babies).

-Environmental cues can create a womb-like, vertical space that keeps your baby feeling secure even when you aren’t there.
+Environmental cues can satisfy the need to offer babies a womb-like, vertical space that makes your baby feel secure when you are not there.

-- White noise machine at 50-65 dBA to mimic womb sounds
+• White noise machine at 50-65 dBA to represents the closest sound to the phone womb.

-- Consist room temperature of comfort (68-72°F) to avoid discomfort that will worsen anxiety / distress
+• Room temperature of comfort (68-72 degree F) – this will help to prevent unnecessary discomfort that will increase anxiety / distress

-These sensory supports create a consistent sleep setting to help your baby feel secure and contained.
+These sleep props establish a regular sleep environment to help baby feel secure and contained.

 5. Use the “Peek-a-Boo” Method

-The peek-a-boo method is a fun way to directly counter separation anxiety by reinforcing the idea that the separation is temporary, like the game.
+The peek-a-boo technique can be a playful antidote to separation anxiety, teaching that the separation is just temporary, as in the game.

 How it works :

-- Do this same idea at bedtime with quick check ins, gradually adding time between check ins.
+5. 13 Do this same thing at bedtime using quick check ins, gradually adding time between check ins.

 Conclusion